Server-Eye/helpers/AddNotificationsByCustomer/Readme.md

 # AddNotificationsByCustomer.ps1

 Adds a notification to all agents of the specified customer AND specified by the agent id.
-ATTENTION: Multiple executions of this script will add multiple notifications to each agent.

 ## Download